sigasi/sigasi_insights/manual/linting.md

 days after you have finished typing your code.
 Flagging this problem earlier saves time and lets you catch the problem early.

-Sigasi can warn about problems with your sensitivity list:
+Sigasi Studio can warn about problems with your sensitivity list:

 * **Incomplete sensitivity list** (there is quickfix for this)
 * **Superfluous signals in sensitivity list**